 Differentiation is the process by which the meristematic tissues develop into different types of permanent tissues based on the location and requirement of the plant.

-Apical meristem are present on the apex of the plant shoot and root.
+Apical meristem is present on the apex of the plant shoot and root.
 They are rapidly growing tissues and aid in increasing the height of the plant.

-Lateral meristem are present on the lateral walls of the stem.
-They help in the horizontal growth of the plant and increasing the stem girth.
+Lateral meristem is present on the lateral walls of the stem.
+They help in the horizontal growth of the plant and increase the stem girth.

 Intercalary meristem can be found between the nodes of the stem and the base of the leaf.
 They help in branching.